 “You will not surely die.
 For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil” (Genesis 3:4–5, ESV).

-Eve and her husband Adam ate the forbidden fruit (Genesis 3:6).
-And that is when they understood the evil they didn’t know before.
+Believing the lie, Eve and her husband Adam ate the forbidden fruit (Genesis 3:6).
+That is when they understood evil, which they didn’t know before.
 Their eyes were opened—but not to anything they would want to see or experience.

 Up until then, all they’d known was good.
-But through Satan’s temptation, Adam and Eve came to know the flip side: evil.
+But through Satan’s temptation, Adam and Eve came to know the flip side—evil: